vancao2m/Online-retailer-data-prosessing-in-Vietnam/README.md

 4) Sales difference
 5) Top lists

-The result is recorded in "Viz.docx"
+The result is recorded in "Viz_result.docx"